adrijardi/right-miner/engine/README.md

 # Game Engine

-Functional game engine in Scala
+Functional game engine in Scala.

+Written for educational purposes only.